syncfusion/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 1:**

-Click the `Export` button in the top right corner, below the exit of the theme studio application.
+Click the `Export` button in the top right corner, beside the exit of the theme studio application.

 ![Export option in Theme Studio for WPF](ThemeStudio_images/ThemeStudio-Export-Button.png)